al6x/nim/mono/readme.md

 Because all communication happens as JSON messages, the UI state could be saved and reestored, recorded and replayed.

-Work as stateless, without need to occupy server memory between requests.
+Work as statefull or stateless, without need to occupy server memory between requests.

 Persist UI state between server reloads.